WE LOVE THE WAY WINE EVOKES COMMUNITY, HOSPITALITY AND BEAUTY. LET US SHARE OUR WINES WITH YOU, WHEREVER YOUR GRAVEL ROAD TAKES YOU.

 Gloria Gilbert | General Manager & Partner

 What brought Gloria to Yakima?
 Simply, love.
 Gloria met Charlie Gilbert when they were both studying at Le Cordon Bleu in Portland.
 After pursuing formative experiences in the culinary world–namely assisting on Food Network programs like Giada at Home and The Pioneer Woman–she firmly planted herself in our Yakima community.
-When Gloria isn’t running between the Tasting Room and Winery, she’s on her patio sipping Rosé and enjoying life with Charlie, daughter Daisy, and their chihuahua Minnie.
+When Gloria isn’t running around the winery, she’s on her patio sipping Rosé and enjoying life with Charlie, and their daughters Daisy and Daria.

 Charlie Gilbert | Sales & Partner